fjohngomez/AcademyOrganizer/TierList.md

   - [C] Make an AJAX request that causes the new campus to be persisted in the database
   - [C] Add the new campus to the list of campuses without needing to refresh the page

-- [ ] Write a component to display a form for adding a new student that contains inputs for _at least_ first name, last name and email
+- [C] Write a component to display a form for adding a new student that contains inputs for _at least_ first name, last name and email
-- [ ] Display this component as part of the all-students view, alongside the list of students
+- [C] Display this component as part of the all-students view, alongside the list of students
 - Submitting the form with a valid first name/last name/email should:
-  - [ ] Make an AJAX request that causes the new student to be persisted in the database
+  - [C] Make an AJAX request that causes the new student to be persisted in the database
-  - [ ] Add the new student to the list of students without needing to refresh the page
+  - [C] Add the new student to the list of students without needing to refresh the page

 #### Backend

 - [C] Write a route to add a new campus
-- [ ] Write a route to add a new student
+- [C] Write a route to add a new student

 Congrats!
 You have completed your third vertical slice!
 Make sure to `commit -m "Feature: Add Campus and Student"` before moving on.